 the narrator into it.

 At the end of the story, the anonymous dancer who turns into the Marchioness, Mme de Rochefide, decides not to put out to the narrator.
-She doesn't chop his dick off.
+Why?
+She's indulging in a fantasy of herself as a blue-stocking.
+Mention of Castration puts her in mind of Heloise.
+She turns her interlocutor into an Abelard in order to speak of herself as already forsaken and thus perforce having to marry Heaven.
+But she isn't emasculating.
+She doesn't chop the literary cove's dick off.
 She just doesn't want it in her.
 She echoes the words of Sarrasine about some 'fatherland of the heart'- which for him, was a woman's but for her- because OMG Paris is so corrupt!- is in Heaven.

 Why?
 She's a bit of a shithead- like the sculptor.
 After all, the sculpture of the castrato was quite good.
 He should have sold it to the Cardinal and then wryly told this story against himself and been the first one to chuckle over it.
 That would have established his reputation as a true Olympian.